The best hydration bladders 2023: portable water reservoirs

 You can fill the CamelBak Crux Reservoir filtered by LifeStraw combination system with dirty water, because before you get to drink it, the water passes through two stages of filtration, thanks to the LifeStraw attachment.
 A hollow fiber filter removes bacteria, parasites and microplastics, while an activated carbon filter reduces taste, odor and chlorine.
 An anti-microbial technology inside inhibits bacteria growth in the reservoir and tube, and all components are BPA, BPS and BPF-free.
 Plus, for every unit purchased, CamelBak gives one child one year of safe drinking water.

-The wide-mouth reservoir and sturdy handle makes it easy to fill this bladder from streams.
-The lid screws on tight, and it is tethered, so you won’t lose it.
+We found that the wide-mouth reservoir and sturdy handle made it easy to fill this bladder from streams.
+The lid screws on tight, and it is tethered, so we were never in danger of losing it.
 CamelBak’s self-sealing Big Bite Valve has the best flow of any bite valve sold, and it locks.
-The filter, which clips directly into the reservoir, can also be removed when your reservoir is clean, and you know your water is too, which makes the system extra flexible.
+The filter, which clips directly into the reservoir, can also be removed when your reservoir is clean, and you know your water is too.
+Our expert says that this "makes the system extra flexible."
 The filter and reservoir pair with CamelBak’s reservoir Gravity Kit to turn this system into one you can hang and use in camp for cooking, washing food and drinking.

 5. Platypus Platy Bottle